jake-abed/portfolio-blog/src/pages/blogs/odin-rotlang.md

 A few months ago I was putzing around in a Discord server and the topic of language design got brought up.
 I've always been curious about the topic, but never took the leap.
-Someone recommende that I check out [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball.
+Someone recommended that I check out [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball.

 Holy hell, what a good recommendation.
 The book perfectly balances accessibility